CopernicaMarketingSoftware/Documentation/Publisher/en/survey-question-types-and-their-options.md

+# Surveys: Question types and their options

-When composing your survey you can choose from four question types: open question, multiple choice, grid question or an in-between text (which is of course not really a question).
+When composing your survey you can choose from four 'question' types: open question, multiple choice, grid question or an in-between text.

 This article is about the question types.
 [Were you looking for information on how to create a survey instead?](./create-new-survey.md)

-**Each question has at least two options**

--   **Optional** - Check this box if the question may be skipped by the participant.
-Otherwise he/she will be obliged to fill in an answer before his/her survey can be submitted.
--   **Starts on new page** - Check this box if this question should start on a new web page.
-There will be a submit button added after the last question before this one, and those questions will not be shown again on the next page where this question starts.
--   **Display** (multiple choice only) - Choose checkboxes if multiple answers are allowed for this question.
-Choose selectbox to allow only one answer.

-### Text between questions
+## Text between questions

 Text between questions is given the same space as a question, but has no answering option.
 It is mostly used to add introductory headers to questions or divisions between topics.

-### Open questions
+## Open questions

 An open question allows the participant to type in an answer through free text.\
  After saving the question you will see the extra option to limit the number of lines the participant will see to fill out his answer.

-### Multiple-choice questions
+## Multiple-choice questions

 A multiple choice question offers the participant a select number of answering possibilities.
 After saving the question you will see several